Duboned/ccl1/README.md

 # 🎮 **LEVER-ACTION ALIEN**

-Lever-Action Alien is a retro-inspired top-down shooter inspired by cowboys vs aliens theme where you navigate pixelated environments, dodge enemy attacks, and blast your way through waves of quirky aliens.
-Take control of cowboy outlaw and defeat different kinds of extraterestrial enemies.
+Lever-Action Alien is a retro-inspired top-down shooter in cowboys vs aliens theme where you navigate pixelated environments, dodge enemy attacks, and blast your way through waves of quirky aliens.
+Take control of cowboy outlaw and defeat different kinds of extraterestrial enemies to save the frontier.
 ---

 ## 🌐 **Play the Game**